Protonk/frsrr/README.md

 - Customizable parameters for fine-tuning accuracy and performance (or the reverse)
 - C++ parallel implementation for speed so you can get the wrong answer faster.
 - Optional detailed output including initial approximation, intermediate steps, and error metrics
+- Ability to run the frsr with a custom iteration formula, specified in R formula syntax

 ## Installation